rbino/rbino.github.io/content/posts/wrap-your-nif-with-zig.md

 ## `comptime` Returns

-As the last step in this example, let's try to include in our NIF wrapper also the conversion of the return value back to a `beam.Term`.
+As the last step in this example, let's also try to include in our NIF wrapper the conversion of the return value back to a `beam.Term`.

-`term_burrito_impl` remains the same since it's accepting and returning a `beam.Term`, while the first to `impl`s become
+`term_burrito_impl` remains the same since it's accepting and returning a `beam.Term`, while the first two `impl`s become just

 ```zig
 fn add_two_ints_impl(a: u32, b: u32) u32 {